gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am he who is no respecter of persons, even Yeshua HaMashiach and any and all who come to me from the race of Adam in such manner I will receive, except those who foolishly take the mark of the beast, or who alter themselves in such manner.
+I am he who is no respecter of persons, even Yeshua HaMashiach and any and all who come to me from the race of Adam in such manner I will receive, except those who foolishly take the mark of the beast, or who alter themselves in such manner.
 Truly, truly all who come to me in such manner who turn to live righteous lives will be rewarded forevermore and the weight of your reward is eternal.
 And so it is my kinsman, that salvation is the gift of eternal life, that I Yeshua HaMashiach earned by my faithful adherence to the law of Moses and by my eternal sacrifice of myself as the sinless and perfect Lamb of God.
 Therefore, all who come to me in full repentance and humility and obedience I will restore to myself and to Yahweh and will give them many righteous works that Yahweh would have them accomplish in his everlasting and eternal purposes.
 Wherefore, the gift of eternal life is in my hands for all who ask in meekness and repentance and who come to me in the times given for repentance.
-I am Yeshua HaMashiach, and I do love you my countrymen and I am coming to your rescue and I will save the obedient among you to the uttermost, therefore obey the Words of the great I AM in obedience to your true Messiah, in whom the lamb walks hand in hand with the lion, for truly, I am.
+I am Yeshua HaMashiach, and I do love you my countrymen and I am coming to your rescue and I will save the obedient among you to the uttermost, therefore obey the Words of the great I AM in obedience to your true Messiah, in whom the lamb walks hand in hand with the lion, for truly, I am.
 Behold!
 The salvation of Israel is at hand and the lamb sings in unison with the lion who roars in fierce protection for his cubs, therefore, prepare yourselves O’ Israel because your redemption has come.
 Hear me in my love for you, my countrymen, because your true Messiah is at hand.

 387